 Successful HCV treatment is defined as an undetectable hep C viral load 12 weeks after completing treatment.
 This is called a sustained virologic response, or SVR.
 It is also abbreviated as “SVR12,” based on the weeks that have passed since treatment.
 People who achieve an SVR12 are generally considered cured.

 A cure typically stops the advancement of liver scarring (called fibrosis) and may even send it in reverse to an extent.
 Ridding yourself of the virus also reduces, but does not necessarily eliminate, the raised risk of future health complications resulting from hep C, including cirrhosis, liver cancer, liver failure and death.
-The risks of such outcomes are higher if someone is cured of hep C when they already have severe liver scarring or cirrhosis, despite being cured of hepatitis C.
+The risks of such outcomes are higher if they already have severe liver scarring or cirrhosis, despite being cured of hepatitis C.

 There are a number of highly effective treatments currently approved by the U.S. Food and Drug Administration (FDA) to treat hepatitis C. Many others are being studied in clinical trials or are awaiting FDA approval.
 For details on these medications, click here.
 To check out the AASLD-recommended regimens for those who are coinfected with HIV, click here.
 (The treatment recommendations are based on your hep C genotype and how well your liver is functioning.
-If you don’t know your virus genotype or how well your liver is functioning, these are good things to discuss with your doctor.)
+If you don’t know your virus genotype, that’s a good thing to ask your doctor.)